Actions

 ## Reordering Actions

-You can re-order your custom Actions by clicking on the `Settings` button in the Actions menu:
+You can re-order your custom Actions by clicking on the `Add Actions` button in the Actions menu:

-You can drag and drop each row to the order you desire; or use the menu to select the desired re-ordering option:
+You can drag-and-drop each row to the order you desire; or use the menu to select the desired re-ordering option - or remove the Action entirely from your Actions menu.

 ---